When doctors all over the world emphatically state that vaccines are safe and effective, such emphasis implies, "What more is there to consider?"

 ...I want to leave you with [an anology] to illustrate the unreasonableness of CDER’s standard of evidence as applied to safety, both pre- and post-approval...Imagine for a moment that you have a pistol with a barrel having 100 chambers.
 Now, randomly place 95 bullets into those chambers.
 The gun represents a drug and the bullets represent a serious safety problem.
 Using CDER’s standard, only when you have 95 bullets or more in the gun will you agree that the gun is loaded and a safety problem exists.
 Let’s remove 5 bullets at random.
 We now have 90 bullets distributed across 100 chambers.
 Because there is only a 90% chance that a bullet will fire when I pull the trigger, CDER would conclude that the gun is not loaded and that the drug is safe.

-In 2005, following his testimony to Government, David Graham gave an incredible interview.
-PLEASE read the full two page article linked here, to learn the depth of corruption that Graham explains is happening within drug regulation.
+In a 2005 interview, following his testimony to Government, David Graham gave an incredible interview.
+This is probably the most important interview I have EVER read - PLEASE read the full two page article linked here, to learn the depth of corruption that Graham explains is happening within drug regulation.
 Some points that David Graham covers in his testimony and interview are:

 the FDA views industry as their client, NOT the public or public health - the FDA works to protect the interests of their client